Turkey, U.S. aim for zone cleared of Islamic State in northern Syria

 U.S. State Department spokesman John Kirby disputed suggestions that Washington had condoned Turkey's strikes on the PKK as a quid pro quo for Ankara's expanded cooperation against Islamic State.
 He described the timing as a "coincidence".

-"PKK is a foreign terrorist organization, Turks have a right to defend themselves against it," Kirby said.
+"PKK is a foreign terrorist organisation, Turks have a right to defend themselves against it," Kirby said.

 "There's no connection between what they did against PKK and what we're going to try to do together against ISIL," he said.